The Ocean Dream Award for Women and Indigenous People

 Award value

-The value of this award defers depending on program:
+The value of this award differs depending on program:

-• $5,000 for Electro-Technical Officer, Fishing Vessel Operations and Leadership, Marine Engineering Technology, Marine Mechanical Technician, Marine Navigation Management Technology, and Marine Navigation Technology
+- $5,500 for recipients enrolled in Fishing Vessel Operations and Leadership, Marine Engineering Management Technology, Marine Engineering Technology, Marine Navigation Management Technology or Marine Navigation Technology

 Other details